EILEEN ST. GEORGE

 Vice President, Education Division

 GETTING TO KNOW EILEEN

-Eileen St. George is a senior international educator with extensive experience managing large, complex education projects.
-She has over 25 years working in education in development, serving in both long and short term technical advisory positions in over thirteen countries.
-She was appointed Vice President of the Education Division after serving as Director of the Education in Conflict Practice Area and, prior to that, as Chief of Party for USAID’s flagship education reform program in Jordan.
+Eileen St. George, PhD is a senior international educator with extensive experience managing large, complex education projects.
+She has served in both long– and short–term technical advisory positions in over thirteen countries.

 “I first met Charito in 1993 through my work on the U.S. Coalition for Education for All, for which Charito served as a board member.
 I was inspired by her vision and commitment to education for the children we serve and the humble and heartfelt way in which she communicated this.”